parleon/GOing-around/README.md

 ### Usage guide
 To initialize an instance of the messenger, run `./proccess <id> <OPTIONAL: config path>` this will start an instance with properties corresponding to the given id in config.
-By default, the config path routes to "config" in the working directory A message is sent by entering the input `send <id> <message>` into the standard input of a running instance. an instance must be running with the id being sent to in the send command for the message to be received. messages simulate a random latency with bounds outlined on in the first line of config.
+By default, the config path routes to "config" in the working directory.
+A message is sent by entering the input `send <id> <message>` into the standard input of a running instance. an instance must be running with the id being sent to in the send command for the message to be received. messages simulate a random latency with bounds outlined on in the first line of config.